deniskyashif/blog/content/posts/implementing-a-regex-engine.md

 }
 ```

 From our **basis**, we have two types of NFA's that would serve as our building blocks - an &epsilon;-NFA and a symbol-NFA.
-The implementation is trivial:
+This is how we implement them:

 ```javascript
 function fromEpsilon() {